muazra/Serve/README.md

 Options available for <option> in Setup:

-"0": serve only a single request\n
+"0": serve only a single request <br>
-"1": use only a single thread for multiple requests\n "2": use fork to create process for each request\n "4": create new thread for each request\n
+"1": use only a single thread for multiple requests <br>
+"2": use fork to create process for each request <br>
+"4": create new thread for each request <br>
-"5": use atomic instructions to implement task queue\n "6": use a thread pool to serve requests (in progress)\n
+"5": use atomic instructions to implement task queue <br>
+"6": use a thread pool to serve requests (in progress) <br>